flowcommerce/redux-fetch/README.md

 ### Configure route components to fetch required data before rendering

-Decorate your components with `withFetch()` and provide a function that returns a promise that is settled after the application state is updated with the data required before rendering them.
+Decorate your route components with `withFetch()` and provide a function that returns a promise that is settled after the application state is updated with the data required before rendering them.

 ```js
 import React, { Component } from 'react';